bloomreach/spa-sdk/README.md

 - Angular and Angular Universal

-The versions of these frameworks that the SDKs currently is verified to work with are indicated in the [release notes](http://todo/insert/link/here) and the minimum required versions are set in the `package.json` files of the respective packages.
+The versions of these frameworks that the SDKs currently is verified to work with are indicated in the release notes of each package and the minimum required versions are set in the `package.json` files of the respective packages.

 ## SPA SDK and Framework SDKs